Graduate school can be tough. The Graduate Student Association is here to make things a bit easier for you.

 Contact email@example.com for more information.

-Learn more about the Women in Science Group
+Read an article about the Women in Science Group

-The Mahogany Scholars is a new organization at UT Health San Antonio created to serve as a resource to Black students as a support system to help students matriculate through graduate studies by providing a relatable community to aid in academic excellence.
+A new organization at UT Health San Antonio created to serve as a resource to Black students as a support system to help students matriculate through graduate studies by providing a relatable community to aid in academic excellence.

 If you would like to join the group, please email Kymberly Wimberly at WimberlyK@livemail.uthscsa.edu.